-- POMCO P.O.
-Box 6329 Syracuse, NY 13217
+- POMCO

 - 1-844-344-8413

-- Also, you can refer to your medical ID card for appropriate contact information.
+- You can also refer to your ID card for the appropriate address and telephone numbers.

 Advice Nurse

 • The advice nurse can answer questions about your health and give you health information for you and your family.
 If your Physician's office is closed, the advice nurse can help you decide if your health concerns are urgent, or if you can be treated at home or wait until business hours for an appointment.
 The advice nurse can also assist you in finding community health resources that may be able to help you.